 - Regular blood transfusions

-- Medications to lower the amount of iron in the body (called iron chelation therapy)
+- Medicines to reduce extra iron from your body (called iron chelation therapy)

 - Surgery to remove the spleen, if needed

 - Daily folic acid